-It’s important in that time to have composure of course, because without composure it’s easy for panic to set in.
-Once we have composure, dealing with setbacks will always seem easier.
-I think there are no right or wrong ways to deal with them; it’s what works for us, but we must try not to be critical of ourselves.
+When we have composure, dealing with setbacks should be easier.
+There are no right or wrong ways to deal with setbacks, it’s what works for the individual – but we must try not to be critical of ourselves.

 It may be easy to look back and question ourselves, but that is counter-productive.
 Nothing ever stays the same, circumstances inevitably reach a conclusion one way or another.
 It is important to recognise progress through the setbacks.